-Selling everything from pink plush tonsils to pocket-sized cannons for your desk, Amazon is an online retailer like no other.
+Selling everything from books to pocket-sized cannons for your desk, Amazon is an online retailer like no other.
 The company has earned a reputation for offering competitive prices and fast shipping, but all that convenience comes with a high price tag for the sales giant.

 That doesn’t mean you can’t be savvy when you shop the website.
 Find out how to save money on Amazon products by avoiding the tricks the retailer uses to make you overspend.

 Amazon uses a highly sophisticated algorithm to recommend the right products to the right customers, at just the right times.
 The company has access to data that allows it to analyze behavior from customers and use the information to recommend products to other shoppers with similar profiles.

 According to Vadim Bichutskiy, former director of data science at Innovizo, Amazon has pioneered a data-driven strategy for cross-selling and upselling.